JabRef/user-documentation/en/setup/customentrytypes.md

 To add a new entry type, you must enter a name for it in the text field below the type list, and click **Add**.
 The new entry type will be added to the list, and selected for modification.

 To remove a custom entry type, select it and click the trash icon.
-This operation will only be available for custom entry types that are not merely modifications of standard types.
+This operation is only available for custom entry types that are not merely modifications of standard types.
 It is not possible to remove a standard entry type.
-While it's possible to remove them in the dialog, they will be readded on reopening the dialog.

 ## Editing entry types